Next Moves with AI

 Greg

 They never treat innovation as a side project.
-They bring the right mix of —people who embrace uncertainty and harness AI as an amplifier rather than a replacement.
+They bring the right mix of talent, leadership, experience, and skills—people who embrace uncertainty and harness AI as an amplifier rather than a replacement.

 Daniel

 Exactly.
-Technology alone won’t solve the innovation dilemma—you need the right people who see it matters.
+Technology alone won’t solve the innovation dilemma—you need the right people who see why it matters.

 Greg

-And who know to get it done.
+And who know how to get it done.
 So, let’s talk process.
-How teams innovation is as vital as who’s on them.
+How teams practice innovation is as vital as who’s on them.

 Daniel

 Yeah.
 The extremes of “go big or go home” or “analyze forever and never act” don’t work.
-The strikes that balance: structured yet nimble, letting teams test quickly, learn continuously, scale what works—and redirect or stop what doesn’t
+The Intelligent Innovation System strikes that balance: structured yet nimble, letting teams test quickly, learn continuously, scale what works—and redirect or stop what doesn’t

 Greg